nishant37/java_snippet/java_snippet/Readme.md

 backspaceString.java: Backspace String Compare.
 Given two strings S and T, return if they are equal when both are typed into empty text editors. # means a backspace character.

 reverseString.java: This java program is used to reverse a string in Java.

+reverseStringII.java: This java program demonstrates the reverse stringII from the leetcode.